-A Graduation Application fee of \$125 must accompany the application.
+A Graduation Application fee must accompany the application (see Registrar/Registration Fees).
 Applications received after the deadline may be accepted for consideration or they may be held until the next convocation ceremony.
-Those that are accepted will be charged a late fee of \$100 in addition to the graduation fee.
+Those that are accepted will be charged a late fee in addition to the graduation fee (see Registrar/Registration Fees).